telerik/kendo-ui-core/docs/aspnet-mvc/vs-integration/convert-project-wizard.md

 ---
-title: Project Wizard Conversion
+title: Convert Project
-page_title: Project Wizard Conversion | UI for ASP.NET MVC Visual Studio Integration
+page_title: Convert Project | UI for ASP.NET MVC Visual Studio Integration
 description: "Learn how to convert an existing ASP.NET MVC application to a Telerik UI for ASP.NET MVC application."
 slug: projectwizardcoversion_visualstudio_aspnetmvc
-position: 5
+position: 3
 ---

-# Project Wizard Conversion
+# Convert Project

 This article demonstrates how to convert an existing ASP.NET MVC application to a Telerik UI for ASP.NET MVC application.